This topic deals with the various access permissions you can assign to an archive using the access list and how permissions are applied.

 Using the access list to control user and group access to archives

 Access lists in FotoWeb are evaluated from the top to bottom.
-If you add groups to the access lists (recommended), it is important to move the most specific groups to the top and the least specific groups, often those with the most members, to the bottom of the list.
+If you add groups to the access lists (recommended), it is important to move the most specific groups to the top and the least specific groups, often those with the most members, to the bottom.
 That way, if a user is a member of two groups that are both granted access to the archive, their exact access permissions are determined by the permissions set on the highest-listed group.

-For each entry in the access list, a set of permissions can be assigned, as can an auto-search filter.
+A set of permissions can be assigned for each entry in the access list, as can an auto-search filter.
 The auto-search filter in the access list is applied together with the auto-search filter on the archive, if any.

 Note: Entries in the access list are never combined.
 For each user trying to access the archive, FotoWeb determines one single entry in the access list, and only the permissions and auto-search filter from that entry are applied.

 What are the Registered users and Everyone groups?